What Is Matcha? Everything You Need To Know

 Step 2: Add ½ teaspoon of matcha powder to a small bowl with a teaspoon or more hot water.
 Using a bamboo whisk, whisk it together until a paste forms.

-Step 3: Add the remaining hot water to the small bowl, and whisk vigorously until all of the paste is incorporated into the hot water and a frothy foam forms.
+Step 3: Add the remaining hot water to the small bowl and whisk vigorously until all the paste is incorporated into the hot water, forming a frothy foam.

 Tips for Preparing Matcha Tea